-An annual club assessment will be conducted by the AGA to ensure reliability, consistency and fairness to clubs and golfers.
+An annual club assessment will be conducted by the AGA to ensure reliability, consistency and fairness to clubs and golfers in the years between revisions to the Rules of Handicapping.

 The AGA has resources available to support the Handicap Committee to learn the Rules of Handicapping and perform its responsibilities.
-The AGA may also carry out education seminars for Golf Clubs, either via in-person or online seminars.
+The AGA may also carry out education seminars for golf clubs, either via in-person or online seminars.